Germany–Israel relations: Eichmann trial

+Bilateral cooperation since 2000

+German Chancellor Gerhard Schröder visited Israel in October 2000.
 In 2005, the year of the 40th anniversary of bilateral diplomatic relations, German President Horst Köhler and Israel's former President Moshe Katsav exchanged state visits.
 The two countries established a network of contacts between parliamentary, governmental, and non-governmental organizations, as well as strategic and security ties.

-On January 30, 2008, Chancellor Angela Merkel's spokesman announced that the German and Israeli cabinets would meet in Israel in March 2008, in honor of Israel's 60th anniversary celebrations.
+On 30 January 2008, Chancellor Angela Merkel's spokesman announced that the German and Israeli cabinets would meet in Israel in March 2008, in honor of Israel's 60th anniversary celebrations.
 This was the first time the German cabinet met with another cabinet outside of Europe.
 The joint meeting was expected to become an annual occurrence.
-On March 17, 2008, Merkel paid a three-day visit to Israel to mark Israel's 60th anniversary.
+On 17 March 2008, Merkel paid a three-day visit to Israel to mark Israel's 60th anniversary.
 Merkel and Israeli Prime Minister Ehud Olmert signed agreements on a range of projects in education, the environment and defense.
-Merkel spoke of her support for the Jewish state during an unprecedented speech to the Knesset on March 18, 2008.
+Merkel spoke of her support for the Jewish state during an unprecedented speech to the Knesset on 18 March 2008.

 In January 2011, Merkel visited Israel and met with Prime Minister Benjamin Netanyahu and opposition Kadima leader Tzipi Livni.
 In February 2011, Netanyahu called Merkel to discuss Germany's vote in the United Nations Security Council in favor of the Palestinian proposal.
 Merkel reportedly told Netanyahu that he had disappointed her and done nothing to advance peace.
 To clear the air, Netanyahu was invited for a reconciliation visit to Berlin in mid-March 2011.

-In September, Merkel criticized Israel for construction in settlements in Jerusalem and said that the new housing permits raised doubts over Israel's readiness to negotiate with the Palestinians.
+In September 2011, Merkel criticized Israel for construction in settlements in Jerusalem and said that the new housing permits raised doubts over Israel's readiness to negotiate with the Palestinians.

 Germany was one of 14 countries that voted against Palestine's UNESCO membership in October 2011, within the context of the Palestine 194 initiative.
 When Israel announced that building settlements would continue in response to Palestinian attempts to declare statehood unilaterally, Germany threatened to stop deliveries to Israel of submarines capable of firing nuclear warheads.

 Deutsche Bahn, the German national railway, in May 2011 pulled out of the high-speed railway to Jerusalem project because the line will pass in part through the West Bank.
 According to press reports, the German transport minister Peter Ramsauer told Deutsche Bahn's CEO that the projected rail line was "problematic from a political perspective" and violated international law.
 As a result, the company, which is owned by the German government, withdrew from the project.
 The company's decision was seen as a victory for left-wing Israeli and Palestinian activists who had waged a campaign within the context of the international Boycott, Divestment and Sanctions movement.

 In May 2019, the Bundestag passed a resolution condemning BDS as antisemitism.
 In March 2022, the newly elected Chancellor of Germany, Olaf Scholz, made his first official visit to Israel.